silverstripe/developer-docs/en/05_Contributing/13_CSS_Coding_Conventions.md

 We follow the [AirBnB CSS Conventions](https://github.com/airbnb/css) and the [BEM](http://getbem.com/) methodology (block-element-modifier).

 Because we use [Bootstrap 4](https://getbootstrap.com/) which does not follow [BEM](http://getbem.com/) naming convention there will be a lot of places where class names voilate BEM.
 However, please note that they are not a indicator of how to name classes.
 Use BEM conventions where possible.

 ## Linting

 We use [sass-lint](https://github.com/sasstools/sass-lint) to ensure all new SCSS written complies with the rules below.
 It will be provided as an npm dev dependency.
 There are also quite a few [sass-lint IDE integrations](https://github.com/sasstools/sass-lint#ide-integration) which highlight any linting errors right in your code.

 We strongly recommend installing one of these into the editor of your choice, to avoid the frustration of failed pull requests.
-You can run the checks on console via `yarn run lint`.
+You can run the checks on console via `yarn lint` (see [Build Tooling](/contributing/build_tooling)).

 ## File and Folder Naming

 - All frontend files (CSS, JavaScript, images) should be placed in a `client/` folder on the top level of the module
-- Frontend files relating to the `framework` CMS UI should be placed in `admin/client`
 - The `client/src/components` folder should contain only reusable components (e.g. Button, Accordion).
 Presentation of these components should not rely on the markup context they're embedded in.